docker/docs/ee/dtr/user/manage-images/sign-images/index.md

 - /ee/dtr/user/manage-images/sign-images/manage-trusted-repositories/
 ---

-2 Key components of the Docker Trusted Registry is the Notary Server and Notary Signer.
+2 Key components of the Docker Trusted Registry are the Notary Server and Notary Signer.
 These 2 containers give us the required components to use Docker Content Trust right out of the box.
 [Docker Content Trust](/engine/security/trust/content_trust/) allows us to sign image tags,